Dollree Mapp: Personal life

-Dollree Mapp was born on October 30 in Forest, Mississippi.
-She was one of 7 children and the daughter of a cattleman and schoolteacher.
-When she was 10 years old, she left her family to live in Cleveland with her aunt.
-Five years later, Mapp was pregnant and gave birth to her daughter Barbara Bivins with the father, Jimmy Bivins, a boxer whom she soon married.
+Dollree Mapp was born on October 30, 1923 in Forest, Mississippi.
+She was one of seven children and the daughter of a cattleman and schoolteacher.
+When Mapp was 10 years old, she left her family to live in Cleveland with her aunt.
+Five years later, Mapp was pregnant and gave birth to her daughter Barbara Bivins by Jimmy Bivins, a boxer whom she soon married.
 However, Mapp "accused Bivins of beating her, and they were soon divorced."
 She said, “I had to leave him or kill him, and I wasn’t ready to kill him.”
 Later, Mapp was engaged to boxer Archie Moore, but he called off the wedding, in which case, Mapp "sued him for breach of promise."
 The case involved allegations of sexual abuse and made headlines around the country; as a result, Mapp was a local celebrity in the African-American community in Cleveland, and her doings were reported in the society and gossip columns of Cleveland's popular African-American newspaper, the Cleveland Call & Post.
 Mapp had been in New York since her marriage to Bivins, but decided to move back to Cleveland (at 30 years old) with her daughter after the break up with Moore.
 She stayed close to the boxing world, and that is how she came into contact with her neighbor Don King, whose home had allegedly been bombed by the man the police were searching for the night they came to Mapp's house.
 After Mapp's case was appealed by the Supreme Court, she moved to Queens where she was arrested for possession of heroin and stolen property.
-"Mapp worked on issues related to prisoners’ rights and sought to reduce long mandatory sentences for drug offenses," which she continued later in her life after she was released from prison in 1981" when New York Gov. Hugh L. Carey ended her sentence.
+"Mapp worked on issues related to prisoners’ rights and sought to reduce long mandatory sentences for drug offenses," which she continued later in her life after she was released from prison in 1981" when New York Governor Hugh Carey commuted her sentence.
 She kept working for inmates through her employment at a non-profit, which gave aid to inmates and gave her a platform to speak about her court experience.